flyx/nix-flakes-go-plugins/part3.md

 However, this is not supported on macOS.
 You can of course test it on an actual Windows installation if you have one.

-Finally, let's try the Raspberry Pi build:
+Let's try the Raspberry Pi build:

 {% highlight bash %}
 nix build .#rpi4app